mattaq31/GelGenie/README.md

 For more details of everyone's coding contributions, please check the graphs [here](https://github.com/mattaq31/GelGenie/graphs/contributors).

 Contributions from the open-source community are welcome!
+In particular, we are looking for help with introducing unit tests to both the Python and Java GelGenie packages!

 ## Literature Citation
 Citation details TBC